Canadian GED

 Pass your GED next month.

-What’s on the Canadian GED Test?
+What’s on the Canadian CAEC Test?

 However, for both the Canadian and U.S. Social Studies tests counts that the sub-exam checks predominantly your reading comprehension capacities, not to what extent you know dates and facts.

-Canada – Five GED Subtests
+Canada – Five CAEC Subtests

 In Canada, the allotted time frames for the five sub-exams are